Tutankhamun: Rediscovery

-The concession rights for excavating the Valley of the Kings was held by Theodore Davis from 1905 until 1914.
-In that time, he had unearthed ten tombs including the nearly intact but non-royal tomb of Queen Tiye's parents, Yuya and Thuya.
+The concession rights for excavating the Valley of the Kings were held by Theodore Davis from 1905 until 1914.
+In that time, he had unearthed ten tombs, including the nearly intact but non-royal tomb of Queen Tiye's parents, Yuya and Thuya.
 As he continued working there in the later years, he uncovered nothing of major significance.
-Davis did find several objects in KV58 referring to Tutankhamun, which included knobs and handles bearing his name most significantly the embalming cache of the king (KV54).
+Davis did find several objects in KV58 referring to Tutankhamun, which included knobs and handles bearing his name, most significantly the embalming cache of the king (KV54).
 He believed this to be the pharaoh's lost tomb and published his findings as such with the line; "I fear the Valley of the Tombs is exhausted".
 In 1907, Howard Carter was invited by William Garstin and Gaston Maspero to excavate for George Herbert, 5th Earl of Carnarvon in the Valley.
-The Earl of Carnarvon and Carter had hoped this would lead to their gaining the concession when Davis gave it up but had to be satisfied with excavations in different parts of the Theban Necropolis for seven more years.
+The Earl of Carnarvon and Carter had hoped this would lead to their gaining the concession when Davis gave it up, but had to be satisfied with excavations in different parts of the Theban Necropolis for seven more years.

 After a systematic search beginning in 1915, Carter discovered the actual tomb of Tutankhamun (KV62) in November 1922.
 An ancient stroke of luck allowed the tomb to survive to modern times.
 The tomb's entrance was buried by mounds of debris from the cutting of KV9 over 150 years after Tutankhamun's burial; ancient workmen's huts were also built on the site.
 This area remained unexcavated until 1922 due to its proximity to KV9, as excavations would impede tourist access to that tomb.
 Carter commenced excavations in early November 1922, before the height of the tourist season.
 The first step of the tomb's entrance staircase was uncovered on 4 November 1922.
-According to Carter's account the workmen discovered the step while digging beneath the remains of the huts; other accounts attribute the discovery to a boy digging outside the assigned work area.
+According to Carter's account, the workmen discovered the step while digging beneath the remains of the huts; Other accounts attribute the discovery to a boy named Hussein Abdul Rasoul (Water boy) who was digging outside the designated work area.

-By February 1923 the antechamber had been cleared of everything but two sentinel statues.
-A day and time were selected to unseal the tomb with about twenty appointed witnesses that included Lord Carnarvon, several Egyptian officials, museum representatives and the staff of the Government Press Bureau.
+By February 1923, the antechamber had been cleared of everything but two sentinel statues.
+A day and time were selected to unseal the tomb with about twenty appointed witnesses that included Lord Carnarvon, several Egyptian officials, museum representatives, and the staff of the Government Press Bureau.
 On 17 February 1923 at just after two o'clock, the seal was broken.